ralfstuckert/vertical-ui/README.md

 # vertical-ui
-This repository contains the example client and server for the article [Avoid Vertical Limits in Microservice Architectures](http://hardmockcafe.blogspot.de/2016/01/avoid-vertical-limits-in-microservice.html).
+This repository contains the example microservices and frontend for the article [Avoid Vertical Limits in Microservice Architectures](http://hardmockcafe.blogspot.de/2016/01/avoid-vertical-limits-in-microservice.html).

 There are three branches: